-Theralase has successfully completed a Phase Ib clinical study ("Study") for Bacillus Calmette-Guerin ("BCG") - Unresponsive patients diagnosed with NMIBC.
+Theralase has successfully completed a Phase Ib clinical study ("Study") for Bacillus Calmette-Guerin ("BCG") - Unresponsive patients diagnosed with NMIBC whereby patients were treated with a Study Drug (TLD-1433) and a Study Device (TLC-3200) (collectively the "Study Treatment").

 Under the Study, entitled "A Phase Ib Trial of Intravesical Photo Dynamic Therapy in Patients with NMIBC at High Risk of Progression, Who are Refractory to Therapy with Bacillus Calmette-Guerin and Who are Medically Unfit for or Refuse a Cystectomy", treatment of patients commenced in March 2017.
-Three patients were treated at the Maximum Recommended Starting Dose ("MRSD") (0.35 mg/cm2) and three patients were treated at the Therapeutic Dose (0.70 mg/cm2) of TLD-1433 PDC activated by laser light (525 nm, 90 J/cm2) delivered by the TLC-3200 Medical Laser System.
+Three patients were treated at the Maximum Recommended Starting Dose ("MRSD") (0.35 mg/cm2) and three patients were treated at the Therapeutic Dose (0.70 mg/cm2) of TLD-1433; whereby, the PDC was activated by laser light (525 nm, 90 J/cm2) delivered by the TLC-3200 Medical Laser System.

-Theralase's NMIBC Study successfully achieved the primary endpoint of safety and tolerability, secondary endpoint of pharmacokinetics, and exploratory endpoint of efficacy.
-The Study results demonstrated a strong efficacy signal with a 67% Complete Response ("CR") in the Therapeutic Dose Group (0.70 mg/cm2) after only a single Photo Dynamic Therapy ("PDT") treatment, with patients five and six demonstrating cancer-free status with no presence, recurrence or progression of the disease, 18 months post treatment.
+Theralase's Study successfully achieved the primary endpoint of safety and tolerability, secondary endpoint of pharmacokinetics, and exploratory endpoint of efficacy.
+The Study results demonstrate a strong efficacy signal with a 67% Complete Response ("CR") in the Therapeutic Dose Group (0.70 mg/cm2) after only a single Photo Dynamic Therapy ("PDT") treatment, with patients five and six demonstrating CR with no presence, recurrence or progression of the disease at 18 months post treatment.